samwong0127/stock-market/README.md

-## Predicting the Volume of ETFs and stocks
+## Pipelining ETFs and stocks data
 A work sample for the role of a Data Engineer

 https://github.com/RiskThinking/work-samples/blob/main/Data-Engineer.md